LinuxChristian/pyW215/README.rst

 Partial support
 ---------------

--  v1.24 (State changing and current consumption working, but no support for reading temperature)
+-  v1.24 and v1.25 (State changing and current consumption working, but no support for reading temperature)
 -  D-Link W110 smart switch D-Link W110 smart switch (only state viewing and changing is supported)

 If you have it working on other firmware or hardware versions please let me know.